Understanding NIS2 Requirements for ICS Networks

 - Develop a risk treatment plan that prioritizes critical vulnerabilities.

-- Regularly review and update risk assessment processes to reflect changing threat landscapes.
+- Regularly review and update risk assessment processes to reflect new attack vectors and vulnerabilities.

 Incident Response